MindLyfe/MindLyfe-Platform/Architecture/AI/MindLyf_ML_Architecture_For_AI_Features.md

 ## 1. Introduction

-This document outlines the machine learning architecture for implementing the three prioritized AI-enhanced features for the MindLyf platform as specified in the AI-Enhanced Research and Product Definition (RPD) document.
+This document outlines the machine learning architecture for implementing the three prioritized AI-enhanced features for the MindLyfe platform as specified in the AI-Enhanced Research and Product Definition (RPD) document.
 These features form the core of the platform's personalization strategy:

 1. AI-Driven Adaptive Wellness Plans
-2. LyfBot - Empathetic AI Companion
+2. LyfeBot - Empathetic AI Companion
 3. AI-Enhanced Journaling with Reflection Capabilities

-The architecture described here aligns with MindLyf's existing microservices approach, Domain-Driven Design principles, and security requirements while optimizing for real-time interactions and personalization.
+The architecture described here aligns with MindLyfe's existing microservices approach, Domain-Driven Design principles, and security requirements while optimizing for real-time interactions and personalization.

 ## 2. High-Level ML Architecture Overview